ubccr/ccrdocs/pages/hpc/login.md

 To verify you can ssh into the login node, follow these easy steps:

-1. Open your terminal or Git BASH if you're on windows and enter the following:
+1. Open your terminal or Git Bash if you're on windows and enter the following:
    ```bash
    ssh username@vortex.ccr.buffalo.edu.edu`
    ```